 - Wisdom - knowledge, skills, capability, competence

-- Integrity - walk the talk, deliver promises, trust worthy, ethical.
+- Integrity - walk the talk, deliver promises, trustworthy, ethical.

-- Compassion - love and care of staff and even of their families.
+- Compassion - love, and care of staff and even of their families.

 - Bravery - Boldness.
 Bravery is not recklessness.
 Bravery is acting on calculated risks.
+Bravery is also about maintaining one's cool head in the midst of pressures to think and decide objectively.

 Let me emphasize that the set of values listed above are counter balancing one another (as mentioned in Sun Zi Art of War-2: How to Manage the Five Factor).
-Compassion must be moderated with strict discipline and vice vesa.
+Compassion must be moderated with strict discipline and vice vera.
 So it with wisdom and integrity, bravery and wisdom, wisdom with discipline (be flexible when needed) etc. See Complementary Values from Chinese Zodiac Signs for a longer list.

 To a good leader, strength in number is not something to count on.
 Big market leading companies are dethroned by start-ups.
 Here are the Five things that are stronger.

 - Alignment - shared mission and values provide concentration and focus of laser sharp cutting strength.
 Read my posts on Corporation Performance Management (CPM).
-Kaplan & Norton's Strategic Map Driven Balanced Scorecard method is a great framework to follow to create focused and aligned corporation.
+Kaplan & Norton's Strategic Map Driven Balanced Scorecard method is a great framework to follow to create a focused and aligned corporation.

 - Foreseeing Enemy's actions or reactions - In the business world, I will translate to mean the ability to understand and foresee the trends in the market, customers preferences, industry, technology, social, environmental, economic and political situations.